Selection and Aggregation of Conformal Prediction Sets

 \subsection{Empirical vs Asymptotic Oracle Inequality}

 It should be stressed here that the efficiency discussed in this and the previous sections is via an empirical oracle inequality where we compare the outputted prediction region to the prediction regions that are random either through $\mathcal{D}_1$ or $\mathcal{D}_2$ or both.
-They may not satisfy an asymptotic oracle inequality in that if we take $C_k$ to be the asymptotic counterpart of $\widehat{C}_k$ in Algorithms~\ref{alg:efficiency-first-conformal} and~\ref{alg:validity-first-conformal}, then the widths of $\widehat{C}_{\alpha}^{\mathrm{EFCP}}$ and $\widehat{C}_{\alpha}^{\mathrm{VFCP}}$ need not be close to the minimum width of $C_k$.
-On the other hand, if the width of $\widehat{C}_k$ is uniformly (in $k$) close to width of $C_k$, then the empirical oracle inequalities proved in~\eqref{eq:empirical-oracle-inequality-EFCP} and Theorem~\ref{thm:empirical-oracle-inequality-general-VFCP} readily imply asymptotic oracle inequalities.
-This will be the focus of the following sections.
+They may not satisfy an asymptotic oracle inequality in that if we take $C_k$ to be the asymptotic counterpart of $\widehat{C}_k$ in Algorithms~\ref{alg:efficiency-first-conformal} and~\ref{alg:validity-first-conformal}, then the widths of $\widehat{C}_{N,\alpha}^{\mathrm{EFCP}}$ and $\widehat{C}_{N,\alpha}^{\mathrm{VFCP}}$ need not be close to the minimum width of $C_k$.
+Of course, if the width of $\widehat{C}_k$ is uniformly (in $k$) close to width of $C_k$, then the empirical oracle inequalities proved in~\eqref{eq:empirical-oracle-inequality-EFCP} and Theorem~\ref{thm:empirical-oracle-inequality-general-VFCP} readily imply asymptotic oracle inequalities.

 In the following sections, we will consider Algorithms~\ref{alg:efficiency-first-conformal} and~\ref{alg:validity-first-conformal} in the regression context where the training methods correspond either to all linear predictors or ridge regressions with different penalty parameters.
 Because of this, we get $K = \infty$ which means we select a training method from infinitely many methods.
 This is possible because the set of all training methods is a VC class~\citep[Section 2.6]{van1996weak}.
 We will consider oracle versions of prediction sets.
 With $\widehat{C}_k, 1\le k\le K$ representing prediction sets as in step 2 of Algorithm~\ref{alg:efficiency-first-conformal}, one can construct non-random sets $C_k, 1\le k\le K$ such that $\widehat{C}_k$ and $C_k$ are close (in terms of symmetric difference) asymptotically.
 We will prove that